Gedaria/fcc-python-sc/README.md

-# A repository containing my solutions to the freeCodeCamp projects.
+# A repository containing solutions to the freeCodeCamp projects.

+These are focused on maintaining readability while being as concise and efficient as possible.